SanthoshUthiraKumar/Experiment-08-Encoders-and-decoders-/README.md

 # Experiment-08- Encoders-and-decoders
 ### AIM:
-To implement 8 to 3 Encoder and  3to8 Decoder using verilog and validate its outputs
+To implement 8 to 3 Encoder and  3 to 8 Decoder using verilog and validate its outputs

 ### HARDWARE REQUIRED:  –
 PC, Cyclone II , USB flasher